Public Health (International) MPH

 john matsekete, school of medicine

-This course is designed to provide public health professionals with an advanced understanding of global health needs and how to effectively intervene to strengthen international health systems.
+Our course is designed to provide health professionals with an advanced understanding of global health needs and how to strengthen health systems and services, in order to achieve universal health coverage.

-Join a global community of professionals working to improve the provision of healthcare around the world and address modern global health challenges.
+Join a global community of professionals working to improve the provision of healthcare and address modern global health challenges.

 Make an Impact

 Through our course, you’ll learn about effective solutions to combat modern global health challenges.
-You’ll benefit from the real-world knowledge and experience of our expert staff, as you prepare to join the global professional community to improve healthcare provision around the globe.
+You’ll benefit from the real-world knowledge and experience of our expert staff, as you prepare to join the global professional community to improve healthcare provision, with a focus on low and middle-income countries and contexts.

-At Leeds you’ll also have the opportunity to take part in a study visit to Geneva, attending workshops and meetings with various health-related UN and other international organisations.
+The course provides the opportunity to take part in a study visit to Geneva, attending workshops and meetings with the World Health Organisation various and other health-related UN and other international organisations.

 Please contact the programme lead if you need further advice on which course would be best for you.